SanjanaMittapally/SanjanaMittapally/README.md

 👀 I’m interested in Software Development and new technologies.

-💼 I’m currently working as an SDE intern at Code Unity.
+💼 I’m currently working as an SDE intern at Code Unity Technologies.

 🌱 I’m currently working on MERN (MongoDB, Express.js, React.js, Node.js) stack.
 Also interested in programming (C/C++).